h. Provisions and contingent liabilities General

 The Company monitors its risk of a shortage of funds using a liquidity planning tool.
 The Company’s objective is to maintain a balance between continuity of funding and flexibility through the use of bank loans and lease contracts.

-32. CAPITAL MANAGEMENT
+|33.| CAPITAL MANAGEMENT

 For the purpose of the Company’s capital management, capital includes issued equity capital, securities premium and all other equity reserves attributable to the equity shareholders.
 The Company includes within net debt, borrowings less cash and cash equivalents, other bank balances and current investments.

-39. As per Section 128 of the Companies Act, 2013 read with proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 with reference to use of accounting software by the Company for maintaining its books of account, has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such change were made and ensuring that the audit trail cannot be disabled is applicable with effect from the financial year beginning on 1 April 2023.
+H 39.
+As per Section 128 of the Companies Act, 2013 read with proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 with reference to use of accounting software by the Company for maintaining its books of account, has a feature of recording audit trail of each and every transaction, creating an edit log of each change made in the books of account along with the date when such change were made and ensuring that the audit trail cannot be disabled.
+The Company uses an accounting softwares for maintaining its books of accounts which has a feature of audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the accounting softwares.

-40. OTHER STATUTORY INFORMATIONS:
+|40.| OTHER STATUTORY INFORMATIONS:

 i.
 The Company do not have any Benami property, where any proceeding has been initiated or pending against the Company for holding any Benami property.